evkx/evkx.github.io/content/models/audi/e-tron/e-tron_55/_index.md

 The Audi e-tron 55 has a [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/)  as a standard system.
 This system help prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.

-[**Automatic emergency steering**](../../../../technology/driverassistance/automaticemergencysteering/) is a optional driver assist system that is designed to help drivers avoid collisions by automatically steering the vehicle in an emergency situation.
+[**Automatic emergency steering**](../../../../technology/driverassistance/automaticemergencysteering/) is a optional  driver assist system designed to help drivers avoid collisions by automatically steering the vehicle in an emergency.

 [**Blind spot monitoring**](../../../../technology/driverassistance/blindspotmonitoring/) is a optional driver assist system.
 This side assist system helps to detect traffic in blind spots.